-Her engagements in the season 2017/18 include her debut at Metropolitan Opera New York as Nicklausse in Offenbach’s Les Contes d’ Hoffmann.
-During the season she will appear here as well as Hänsel in Hänsel und Gretel.
-At Bayerische Staatsoper she performs in Die Schweigsame Frau, Cosi fan tutte and Parsifal.
-The Liceu Barcelona will present the singer as Stéphano in Romeo et Juliette.
-At Nationaltheater Mannheim she is engaged as Angelina in a gala performance of Rossini’s Cenerentola.
-At Deutsche Staatsoper Berlin she can be heard as Rosina in Barbiere di Siviglia.
-Concerts will bring he to USA and to Canada.
+Her engagements in the season 2017/18 included her debut at Metropolitan Opera New York as Nicklausse in Offenbach’s Les Contes d’ Hoffmann.
+During the season she appeared here also as Hänsel in Hänsel und Gretel.
+At Bayerische Staatsoper she sang in Die Schweigsame Frau, Cosi fan tutte, Parsifal and Orlando Paladino.
+The Liceu Barcelona presented the singer as Stéphano in Romeo et Juliette.
+At Nationaltheater Mannheim she was engaged as Angelina in a gala performance of Rossini’s Cenerentola.
+At Deutsche Staatsoper Berlin she was heard as Rosina in Barbiere di Siviglia.
+Concerts brought her to the USA and to Canada.

-Recent opera performances include: Miss Erraught’s role debut as The Composer in Strauss’s Ariadne auf Naxos for Bayerische Staatsoper; her company debut with the Staatsoper Berlin singing Rosina in Rossini’s Il barbiere di Siviglia; Irish opera debuts with Opera Theater Company Dublin, singing Donna Elvira in the world premiere of Roddy Doyle’s new translation of Mozart’s Don Giovanni and with Wide Open Opera singing Rosina in a new production of Il Barbiere di Siviglia, her Salzburg Festival debut singing Siebel in the Festival’s new production of Gounod’s Faust with the Vienna Philharmonic, her role debut as Susanna in Mozart’s Le Nozze di Figaro and creating the role of Kathleen Scott in the commissioned world premiere of Czech composer Miroslav Srnka’s opera South Pole – both for Bayerische Staatsoper and a celebrated American opera debut with the Washington National Opera as Angelina in La Cenerentola.
+Recent opera performances include: her role debut as Komponist in Strauss’s Ariadne auf Naxos for Bayerische Staatsoper, her company debut with the Staatsoper Berlin singing Rosina in Rossini’s Il barbiere di Siviglia, Irish opera debuts with Opera Theater Company Dublin, Donna Elvira in the world premiere of Roddy Doyle’s new translation of Mozart’s Don Giovanni and with Wide Open Opera, Rosina in a new production of Il Barbiere di Siviglia, her Salzburg Festival debut singing Siebel in the Festival’s new production of Gounod’s Faust with the Wiener Philharmoniker, her role debut as Susanna in Mozart’s Le Nozze di Figaro and creating the role of Kathleen Scott in the commissioned world premiere of Czech composer Miroslav Srnka’s opera South Pole – both for Bayerische Staatsoper and a celebrated American opera debut with the Washington National Opera as Angelina in La Cenerentola.

-Miss Erraught has made 33 role debuts with the Bayerische Staatsoper alone: among them; Prince Orlovsky in Strauss’s Die Fledermaus, Sesto in Mozart’s La Clemenza di Tito, as well as singing Hansel in Humperdinck’s Hansel und Gretel and Sifare in Mozart’s Mitridate, re di Ponto.
-With Hamburg Staatsoper she has sung Rosina in Rossini’s Il Barbiere di Siviglia and Angelina in La Cenerentola.
+Tara Erraught has made 33 role debuts with the Bayerische Staatsoper: among them: Prince Orlovsky in Strauss’s Die Fledermaus, Sesto in Mozart’s La Clemenza di Tito, as well as Hänsel in Humperdinck’s Hänsel und Gretel and Sifare in Mozart’s Mitridate, re di Ponto.
+With Staatsoper Hamburg she has sung Rosina in Rossini’s Il Barbiere di Siviglia and Angelina in La Cenerentola.
 Miss Erraught also created the role of Kitty in the world premiere of Iain Bell’s A Harlot’s Progress at the Theater an der Wien and made her role debut as Octavian in Der Rosenkavalier at Glyndebourne Festival Opera and at the BBC Proms.
 With the Wiener Staatsoper she sang Rosina in Il Barbiere di Siviglia as well as the premiere performances of a new production of La Cenerentola, earning accolades from the Frankfurter Allgemeine as the “New Queen of Belcanto”.
 In 2011, she won worldwide acclaim when she stepped in on five-days’ notice, learning the role of Romeo in Bellini’s I Capuleti e in Montecchi for the Bayerische Staatsoper.

-A native of Dundalk, Ireland, Tara Erraught is a graduate of the Royal Irish Academy of Music in Dublin.
+A native of Dundalk, Ireland, she is a graduate of the Royal Irish Academy of Music in Dublin.
 A resident principal soloist with the Bayerische Staatsoper in Munich since 2010.
 Erraught also works with famed German mezzo-soprano Brigitte Fassbaender, expanding her lieder and opera repertoire.

 (Please discard any previously dated material.
 The text may not be abridged or altered without the prior consent of ARSIS Artist Management.)